quillcontent/qapi/source/index.md

 `x-quill-token:<YOUR API TOKEN>`.
 You do not need to provide a password.

-API key will be provided by your.
+The API key will be provided by your Quill Project Manager.

 ```shell
 curl -X GET -H "x-quill-token: <YOUR API TOKEN>" 'https://qapi.quill-platform.com/v1'